Create a Routine for Better Sleep

 6 minute read time

 Most Americans have some type of trouble with sleep.
-The Centers for Disease Control and Prevention (CDC) reports that 1 in 3 American adults say they’re not getting enough sleep every day.
+The Centers for Disease Control and Prevention reports that more than one third of American adults are not getting enough sleep every day.
 And millions of Americans have chronic sleep disorders.

-Despite there being a lot of advice out there on how to get more sleep, it isn’t easy to do.
+Despite there being a lot of advice out there on how to get more sleep, there isn't a one-size-fits-all fix.
 People are different.
 So are their sleep needs and sleep challenges.

-But even though there isn’t a one-size-fits-all fix, you can get help.
+But you can get help.
 The first step is to figure out what’s behind your sleep issues.
 Then you may be able to change your routine to get the healthy sleep you need.

 Why Do We Have So Much Trouble Sleeping?

 Sleep is the backbone of good health.
 Getting the right amount is key to good mental and physical health.
-Long term lack of sleep and untreated sleep problems are linked to many health problems, such as heart disease, high blood pressure, stroke, diabetes, obesity and some cancers, says the National Blood, Heart and Lung Instituteleaving site icon
+Long term lack of sleep and untreated sleep problems are linked to many health problems, such as heart disease, high blood pressure, diabetes, weight gain, obesity and mental illness, says the National Blood, Heart and Lung Instituteleaving site icon

-So why do so many of us not get enough sleep?
 There are many potential causes of short or disrupted sleep.
-It’s worth it to explore why you may be having trouble sleeping.
+To improve you overall health, it’s worth it to explore why you may be having trouble sleeping.

 Your sleep environment and habits can impact your ability to get enough sleep.
-What you consume, including medicines, food and drink, and when you have them can impact your sleep.
+What you consume, including medicines, food and drink, and when you have them can also affect your sleep.
 Some other common causes of sleep disruptions include:

 • Not making sleep a priority or getting to bed on time